sains-data/KELOMPOK-23-ABD-Rekomendasi-Buku-Berdasarkan-Data-Besar/README.md

 # 📚 Book Recommendation System Using Data Lake Architecture

 This project presents a scalable book recommendation system built upon a big data processing pipeline using the Medallion architecture (Bronze–Silver–Gold).
-It utilizes Apache Spark for ETL and model training, Hadoop HDFS for data lake storage, Apache MLlib for collaborative filtering, and Apache Airflow for workflow orchestration.
-The final results are visualized through interactive dashboards powered by Apache Superset.
+It utilizes Apache Spark for ETL and model training, Hadoop HDFS for data lake storage, and Apache MLlib for collaborative filtering.
 This system is designed to demonstrate practical implementation of large-scale data engineering and machine learning workflows using open-source tools.

 ## 📘 Project Overview